-Located in a whole yard in the heart of the West End, this grandly proportioned hotel also features a separate block of hotel apartments and a cluster of curated shops and restaurants around a central courtyard.
+Located in the heart of the West End, this grandly proportioned hotel features a separate block of hotel apartments and a cluster of curated shops and restaurants around a central courtyard.
 Guests won’t feel lost in all this vastness due to unusually friendly service and co-owner Kit Kemp’s conversation-starter decor.
 Highlights for the business traveller include a ground floor bar and restaurant, meeting rooms and fabulously appointed rooms with desks, flat screens in the bathroom and tech that actually works – first time.
 The leafy roof garden is perfect for summer meetings.

-The Hoxton is a good bet for an affordable, modern and well-located hotel that still has character.
+The Hoxton is a good bet for an affordable, modern and well-located stay with heaps of character.
 The hotel may have a stylish bar-brasserie run by exclusive members club Soho House but their first-come, first-served prices reveal its egalitarian vibe.
-A particular draw for creatives and start-ups is the ‘Apartment’ room – a design-led meeting and events space with free wifi, large LED TV screens and flipcharts, and a kitchen stocked with complimentary beverages and snacks.
+A particular draw for creatives and startups is ‘The Apartment’ – a design-led meeting and events space with free wifi, large LED screens and flipcharts, and a kitchen stocked with complimentary beverages and snacks.